-It is prohibited to use CERTUM certificates not in accordance with their declared purpose and in the applications that do not fulfil the minimal requirements specified in Chapter 1.4.1 In addition, certificates of subscribers (except for certificates issued under the certification policy CERTUM Global Services CA) cannot be used as certificates of certification authorities.
-In other words, they cannot be used to verify the certificates of certification authorities and certificates of other entities that provide certification services.
+It is forbidden to use the CERTUM certificates in a manner inconsistent with their declared purpose and in the applications that do not fulfil the minimal requirements specified in chapter 1.4.1

+In addition, certificates of subscribers (except for certificates issued under the certification policy CERTUM Global Services CA and Certum Global Services CA SHA2) cannot be used as the certificates of the certification authorities.
+In other words, they cannot be used to verify the certificates of the certification authorities and certificates of other entities that provide certification services.